AndrewSigorskih/ZDL-Docker/README.md

 Enjoy your favourite DOOM experience without any dependency issues.

-This repo contains recipie for creating a Docker image containing GZDoom + ZDL combo as well as configuration files prepeired to run classic Doom games with [Project Brutality](https://projectbrutality.com/) mod.
+This repo contains recipie for creating a Docker image containing GZDoom + ZDL combo as well as configuration files prepaired to run classic Doom games with [Project Brutality](https://projectbrutality.com/) mod.

 ## How to DOOM